BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **Steps**
 + Define `dfs`
-  + Input: numbers
+  + Input: numbers ([double])
   + Output: can make or not (bool)
   + Base condition: only one number
     + Return true when this number is the same as 24
   + Loop the two combinations of numbers: for example, [1, 2, 3] -> [1, 2], [1, 3], [2, 3]
-    + Declare new numbers
+    + Declare next new numbers
-    + The two combination is num1 and num2
-    + Append the rest numbers to new numbers
+    + Append the not selected numbers (not include current two) to new numbers
-    + Append the result of num1 and num2 to new numbers
+    + Push the result of current two number into new numbers
     + Backtrack new numbers
     + Pop last new numbers
 + Start with input numbers (convert to floating number because of '/')

+Time: O(4! * 4^3), permutation of numbers x all operator combinations
+Space: O(1), excluding stack size

 ## Graph